Asset Location, Location, Location

 Other Income – from Real Estate Investment Trusts (REITs) or income trusts.
 I own REITs.
 These investments (sometimes) pay healthy distributions.
 Be mindful that “tax friendliness” varies from REIT to REIT since these companies provide returns in terms of distributions, return of capital and income.
 If kept unregistered in a taxable account income received from REITs and trusts are taxed at your marginal tax rate.

-Rule # 1 – I keep many of my Canadian dividend paying stocks in a non-registered account (in a taxable investing account) after my/our Tax Free Savings Account (TFSAs) are fully contributed to.
+Rule # 1 – I keep many of my Canadian dividend paying stocks in a non-registered account (in a taxable investing account) and within my Tax Free Savings Account (TFSA) once that is fully contributed to.
 Why?
 I want that dividend tax credit, I want the favourable “tax treatment” that comes with Canadian dividend paying stocks.
 Our multi-year goal is to make some healthy income from dividend income.

 Rule # 2 – I keep all my U.S. dividend-paying stocks and U.S.-listed Exchange Traded Funds (ETFs) inside my/our Registered Retirement Savings Plans (RRSPs) or my Locked-In Retirement Account (LIRA).
 I don’t want to lose any dividends paid to me.
 I want to reinvest all dividends and distributions received.
 Besides, my U.S. dividend-paying stocks don’t get the same (great) tax treatment as my Canadian dividend-paying stocks do in a taxable account.